dabln/Corona-and-Airbnb/README.md

 There is one Jupyter notebook (file extension .ipynb) with the analysis of the above questions.
 Markdown cells were used to assist in walking through the thought process.

-Four CSV files contain the data used.
-Details are given in the notebook and below under licensing.
+Details for the CSV files used are given in the notebook and below under licensing.

 ## Results<a name="results"></a>